 No matter how big or small your bathroom is, one of the most important steps you can take during the planning process is to create a bathroom remodeling checklist.
 This is a list of everything necessary to successfully complete your bathroom remodel and it includes tangible products like the vanity, shower tiles, and lighting as well as labor and utility-related items like demolition, construction, plumbing, and wiring.

 Identifying all your wants and needs and listing them out means you’ll be able to solicit comprehensive, easily comparable bathroom remodel contractor bids that outline the full scope of work to be completed.
 You’ll also be able to get a clearer picture of how to plan your bathroom remodel budget.
 To help you get started, we created a free printable bathroom remodeling checklist template.
 You can cross off the items that aren’t necessary for your project and add notes specific to your goals.
 The more detailed you can be, the better.

 What should I include in my bathroom remodeling checklist?

 Some of the most common items to include in your checklist include:

 - Countertops: Countertops are available in prefab or custom cuts.
-Laminate, natural stone, ceramic or porcelain tile, and solid surface are the most common materials used in bathrooms.
-A showroom salesperson can help you make the best selection for your aesthetic, needs and budget.
+Laminate, natural stone, ceramic or porcelain tile, and solid surfaces are the most common materials used in bathrooms.
+A showroom salesperson can help you make the best selection for your aesthetic, needs, and budget.

 - Fixtures and finishes: This tends to be a catch-all category for everything from flooring to faucets to light fixtures.
 You have plenty of options for each of these items, and your contractor can provide input on which are the most durable and which provide the greatest cost savings.